joestubbs/coe379L-sp24/docs/unit03/neural_networks.rst

     # hidden layers should all use RELU
     model.add(Dense(128, activation='relu'))

-    # sigmoid activation function is selected for binary classification; there are 3 perceptrons in this
+    # softmax activation function is selected for multi-label classification problems; there are 3 perceptrons in this
     # last layer because there are 3 target labels to predict (it matches the shape of y)
     model.add(Dense(3, activation='softmax'))

 Step 3: Compile the Model and Check Model Summary
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Next step is to compile the model using the ``compile`` methd.
+Next step is to compile the model using the ``compile`` method.
 With compile, you can configure the model for tarining.
 For example, model.compile can take following arguments

 .. code-block:: python3